MichielvdVelde/artofcoding-splash/README.md

-Art of Coding Splash Screen
+# Art of Coding Splash Screen

+The splash screen as seen on [the Art of Coding home page](http://artofcoding.nl).